Phixyn/no-bs-looper/README.md

 I made this out of frustration with the current YouTube loopers out there.
 Most of them are full of ad banners and other intrusive elements, or are very broken on mobile.
 Some of them don't even work anymore.

-This is still a work in progress.
-The Python backend server will soon be replaced and this will eventually be a full Node.js project.
-If you'd like to help out, please check out the [issues](https://github.com/Phixyn/no-bs-looper/issues) page for anything you might be able to help with.
-All contributions are **greatly appreciated**!

 ### Features

-* Loop full videos or customize loops using a two-sided slider
+* Loop full YouTube videos or customize loops using a slider
 * Mobile friendly
 * **Play videos while your phone is locked!** <!-- TODO showcase this in one of the screenshots -->
 * Save and share your loops using URLs
-* Sleek dark theme with no ads, no banners and no distractions
+* Sleek dark theme with no ads, no banners and no distractions.
+Hopefully easy on the eyes.
-* Minimal design and easy on the eyes (hopefully, [let me know](https://github.com/Phixyn/no-bs-looper/issues) if not!)
 * No BS! **Simple, elegant and does the job**.

 ## Getting Started